Skip to Content

 At the time, The Belmont Report changed the conduct of human research and it led to informed consent requirements, mandatory assessments of the risks and benefits of research, and special protections for vulnerable populations such as children and incarcerated persons.

-Using a broad framework of justice, The Belmont Report highlighted the importance of avoiding actual and potential harms—particularly in research involving individuals who cannot provide consent or those who could be targeted because of their vulnerabilities in society.
-The Belmont Report revolutionized human research, although its call for justice and avoiding harm have yet to be fully realized—in part because of an over reliance on animal experiments rather than human-centered advances in technology.
+Using a broad framework of justice, The Belmont Report highlighted the importance of avoiding actual and potential harms—particularly in research involving individuals who cannot provide consent or those who could be targeted because of their status in society.
+The Belmont Report revolutionized human research, although its call for justice and avoiding harm have yet to be fully realized—in part because of an over-reliance on animal experiments rather than human-centered advances in technology.

 We believe it is time to consider how the ethical framework set forth in The Belmont Report applies to animals.
 Our efforts to reexamine the principles outlined in The Belmont Report and related documents also prompt a reevaluation of human research, including the need to further enhance protections for those who are most vulnerable to abuse and exploitation.